rondeauyann/Ubeer/README.md

 ## Deployment Methods
-This is setup for continuous deployment via Heroku
+This application is setup for continuous deployment via Heroku

-## Prerequisites
-What things you need to install the software and how to install them

-## Installing
-A step by step series of examples that tell you how to get a development environment running

 ## Author